laminlabs/lamin-blog/docs/lamin.md

 ---

 We're super happy to announce that Lamin is now generally available!
-With a single click, anyone can create a database on [lamin.ai](https://lamin.ai/) to manage data for building more trustworthy and efficient AI, no matter where and how you run it.
+With a few clicks, anyone can create a database on [lamin.ai](https://lamin.ai/), which makes hosting the open-source LaminDB as easy as it gets.
+For years we've been helping life science organizations get multimodal data AI-ready and processes traceable at a new scale.
-After years of serving BioTechs and some of the world's largest life science organizations, agents let even individual humans work with high numbers of datasets, workflows, analyses, and models.
+Today agents let even individuals work with high numbers of datasets, workflows, analyses, and models.
-Lamin provides the data layer that keeps that work sane.
+Lamin provides the open-source data layer that keeps that work sane.

 ## Why?

-AI had its breakthrough and intelligence has become abundant but no fundamental innovation has taken place on the memory layer.
+While agents had their breakthrough and intelligence has become abundant, innovation on the system layers that are operated by agents is still lagging behind.
-There'd be a strong need for it: the speed in which agents produce and transform data in sometimes unreliable and dangerous ways is staggering.
+There's a strong need for it: the speed in which agents produce and manipulate data in sometimes unreliable and even dangerous ways[^crane26] is staggering.
-But it is still git that manages code, it's still markdown that holds notes, it's still the same file systems, databases, warehouses, and lakehouses that hold data, it's still the same ontologies that provide agents with a framework.
+But it is still git that manages code, it's still markdown that holds notes, and it's largely still the same file systems, databases, warehouses, and lakehouses that hold data, it's still the same ontologies that provide agents with a framework.
-Agents are using these systems in similar ways to how humans have been using them for years, just at a higher frequency and scales in a number of ways.
+Agents are using these low-level systems in somewhat similar ways to how developers have been using them for years, although at a different scale and with different characteristics.[^treybig26]
-There are also still the same note taking, inventory management, and workspace applications that serve as systems of record -- just that they now allow you to run AI inside these applications.
+One layer up in the technology stack, the world is still using the same high-level systems: note taking, inventory management, productivity workspaces with a UI-first, human-centric design are used as the primary systems of record.
-None of these systems were built for models and humans to manage the complexity of data in a complex domain like biology at these new scale.
+None of these systems were built for agents to manage data in a complex domain like biology at this new scale.
-And vector databases, which were built for AI, seem to have already had their peak moment.[^symbolic-memory]

 We started working on Lamin in early 2022 with the idea that computational biology should become more traceable & efficent.
 Some of the underlying problems are fundamental and had already been true for decades.